Tulip: Ecology

 Botrytis tulipae is a major fungal disease affecting tulips, causing cell death and eventually the rotting of the plant.
-Other pathogens include anthracnose, bacterial soft rot, blight caused by Sclerotium rolfsii, bulb nematodes, other rots including blue molds, black molds and mushy rot.
+Other pathogens include anthracnose, bacterial soft rot, blight caused by Sclerotium rolfsii, bulb nematodes, other rots including blue moulds, black moulds and mushy rot.

 The fungus Trichoderma viride can infect tulips, producing dried leaf tips and reduced growth, although symptoms are usually mild and only present on bulbs growing in glasshouses.

 Variegated tulips admired during the Dutch tulipomania gained their delicately feathered patterns from an infection with the tulip breaking virus, a mosaic virus that was carried by the green peach aphid, Myzus persicae.
 While the virus produces fantastically streaked flowers, it also weakens plants and reduces the number of offsets produced.
 Dutch growers would go to extraordinary lengths during tulipomania to make tulips break, borrowing alchemists' techniques and resorting to sprinkling paint powders of the desired hue or pigeon droppings onto flower roots.
 Tulips affected by the mosaic virus are called "broken"; while such plants can occasionally revert to a plain or solid colouring, they will remain infected and have to be destroyed.
 Today the virus is almost eradicated from tulip growers' fields.
 The multicoloured patterns of modern varieties result from breeding; they normally have solid, un-feathered borders between the colours.

 Tulip growth is also dependent on temperature conditions.
 Slightly germinated plants show greater growth if subjected to a period of cool dormancy, known as vernalisation.
-Furthermore, although flower development is induced at warmer temperatures (20–25 C), elongation of the flower stalk and proper flowering is dependent on an extended period of low temperature (< 10 C).
+Furthermore, although flower development is induced at warmer temperatures (20-25 C), elongation of the flower stalk and proper flowering is dependent on an extended period of low temperature (< 10 C).
 Tulip bulbs imported to warm-winter areas are often planted in autumn to be treated as annuals.
 The colour of tulip flowers also varies with growing conditions.